 Chicken Coop Ventilation

 There should be sufficient movement of air to ventilate the coop so that your chicken would not develop any respiratory disease.
 Avoid any draft that makes your chicken sick.
 If your area is experiencing strong winds, cover the windows with a canopy.

 Chicken Coop Cleanliness

 For those who cannot stand the suffocating pong of the chicken poops, this is not a hobby for you.
 Chickens by nature are messy creatures who will defecate everywhere, and you cannot the chickens from pooping.

 But you can reduce the smell by following some cleanliness routine work by placing removable floor trays and the coop be cleaned and washed regularly.

 When planning a chicken coop, it has to be high enough to provide roosting perches for the chicken to rest and sleep at night.
 To prevent them to fall off, your perches should be 5 cm in width and rounded edges to provide a natural grip for the chickens.

 If you want your hens to lay eggs, place their nesting boxes in a dark and secluded side of the coop.
 It should be placed a few cm above the floor and not as high as the lowest roosting perch.
 To prevent them from fighting for a nesting place, prepare to accommodate 4 chicks in a nesting box.
 Certain breeds do not lay eggs every day, only when they are laying eggs will they nest there.

 Coop Interior Space

 Ideally, to prevent overcrowding you should plan to have half a metre square to one chicken to give them a comfortable space for them to roost and rest.
-If your building a coop for no free-ranging time for the chickens, a square metre is a minimum space must be designed in the plan.
+If you building a coop for no free-ranging time for the chickens, a square metre is the minimum space that must be designed in the plan.